erinlouise11/Hearts-and-Stars/README.md

 Download and extract the .zip folder.
 Run the heartsandstars.exe.

 ## Open source code
-The folder 'Code' will contain the open source code and resources.
+The folder 'src' contains all the QtC++ code and resources.
+Use Qt Creator and build the .pro file.